rajjaiswal159/Food-Delivery-Time-Prediction/README.md

 scikit-learn>=1.0
 ```
 # 📌 How to Run
-Clone the repo.
+1. Clone the repo.

-Install the required packages (see above).
+2. Install the required packages (see above).

-Open and run food-delivery-time.ipynb.
+3. Open and run food-delivery-time.ipynb.

 📬 Contact
-Made with ❤️ by Raj Jaiswal
+Made by Raj Jaiswal
 Feel free to connect on LinkedIn or view my other projects on GitHub